 Working alongside software engineers can help you become one.
 Trust me, this is one of the easiest ways to get your foot in the door.

 I’ve known testers, analysts and call center operators who became software engineers simply by hanging out with the technical folks.
 Again the trick is to gain proximity to the job you want.
+The tech industry is full of positions.
+Start in one of those and it’s easier to transition to an engineering job.

 Create relationships with IT managers who may be willing to help you learn on the job.